-You are required to comply with the code if you are party to a franchise agreement.
+You will need to comply with this code if you intend to enter into a franchise agreement.

 A franchise agreement is a contract (written, verbal or implied) under which: